iAmKankan/NaturalLanguageProcessing-NLP/README.md

 ### Word Embeddings
 ![light](https://user-images.githubusercontent.com/12748752/134754235-ae8efaf0-a27a-46f0-b439-b114cbb8cf3e.png)
+* **Word Embeddings or Word vectorization is a methodology in NLP to map words or phrases from vocabulary to a corresponding vector of real numbers which used to find word predictions, word similarities/semantics.**
+* The operation (text to number) or vectorization is done either on **"word"** or on "**character**" level.

+* The process of converting words into numbers are called **Vectorization**.
 * This is one of the most important advances in Deep NLP research.
 * Word Emeddings allow you to map words into a vector space.
 * Once you can represent something as a vector, you can perform arithmetic on it.